-- Bestiality Is Depraved: He does it twice.
-One of the film's Razzies was Worst Couple for "Tom Green and any animal he abuses".
+- Bestiality Is Depraved: Gord does it twice.
+One of the many, many Golden Raspberry Awards the film received was for "Worst Onscreen Couple: Tom Green and any animal he abuses."

-- Butt Monkey: Andy Malloy, a young child who has a horrific injury happen to him every time he appears.
+- Butt-Monkey: Andy Malloy, a young child who has a horrific injury happen to him every time he appears.

 - Also, Shaquille O'Neal as Gord's mom's new boyfriend.